 If a surface temperature is below the dew point, it means that water vapor condenses faster than it evaporates, creating moisture on that surface.

-Top Tips To Prevent Moisture In An RV:
+How To Prevent Moisture Without An RV Dehumidifier:

 - Insulate your RV